Jump to the “Ways to Support EPL and other local libraries” section on this page

 You can use this website to contact your local representative:

-https://action.everylibrary.org/emailreps - If you prefer not to use external platforms like that, please email or call your representative to express your support for federal funding for the Institute for Museum and Library Services (IMLS) and share the contacts and information amongst your family and friends!
+https://app.oneclickpolitics.com/campaign-page?cid=2CzAyJUB9sorxFLO5KSZ&lang=en - If you prefer not to use external platforms, please email or call your representative to express your support for federal funding for the Institute for Museum and Library Services (IMLS) and share the contacts and information amongst your family and friends!
 THANK YOU!

 You can check out IMLS’s 2022–2026 Strategic Plan here: https://www.imls.gov/…/imls-strategic-plan-2022-2026.pdf)